 The Presbyterian Camp at Bunya Mountains provides accommodation for church and youth groups, community and school groups.
 Campers can enjoy spectacular views 1,100 metres up in the fresh mountain air amid 17,000 hectares of National Park rainforest, grassland and open forest featuring our very own majestic Bunya Pine.
-The facilities have undergone extensive renovations with a large desk overlooking the campsite, a new kitchen and an improved layout of dormitories.
+The Campsite provides accommodation for church and youth groups, community and school groups.
+Recently the Campsite underwent extensive renovations with a large deck overlooking the property, a new kitchen, extended meeting areas, and an improved layout for dormitories.

 Self catering.
 The kitchen is well equipped with gas stove & oven, microwave oven, large commercial fridge, deep freezer, urn, dishwasher, teapots, boilers, baking trays, cooking utensils, crockery and cutlery.
 We do not provide electrical appliances other than toasters.
 There is also an outdoor gas barbecue with several tables and seats just outside the kitchen.